pkars/espages/markdown/druid-elemental.md

 :   *None*

 Difference from the LoD version
 :   Much improved damage.
 Also deals physical damage.
 Faster missiles.
 Pierces enemies.
 Castable in wereform (but the missiles turn invisible).

 Pros
 :   Chills enemies.
-Can kill both CI and PI monsters. can hit multiple
-    enemies if enemies are in a line.
+Can kill both CI and PI monsters. can hit multiple enemies if enemies are in a line.

 Cons
 :   The caster must keep casting until the target dies.
-The blast is
-    long but narrow.
+The blast is long but narrow.

 Note
-:   Physical Damage = Base Cold Damage \* (100 + Cold Mastery + Wind
-    Mastery) / 100\
+:   Physical Damage = Base Cold Damage \* (100 + Cold Mastery + Wind Mastery) / 100\
     (\"Mastery\" includes \"XX% To XX Skill Damage\".)

-::: {.ie5}
+::: {.slvl-table}
   slvl                                1            2-8           9-16   17-22   23-28   29+
   --------------------------------- ------ -------------------- ------ ------- ------- -----
   Cold Damage Per Second (ES)        9-18           +9           +18     +36     +54    +54